Money-saving tips for students

 - Join your local library for CD and DVD rental.

-- Set a reminder on your phone on the day library books are due back and return or renew them to avoid costly fines.
+- Set a reminder on your phone for the day library books are due back and return or renew them to avoid costly fines.

 - Challenge yourself to spend-free days.